 Fast-Flowing Rivers of Snow Melt – Mari Nicholson

 The whole area of Kamikochi is covered with virgin forests of birch, Japanese larch trees, and Japanese hemlocks.
 In June, the young leaves of birch trees are so beautiful that they attract many tourists to what is called the “light green mist”.
-Generally, the foliage is at its peak in October and many visitors come here to admire the wonder.
+Generally, the foliage is at its peak in October and attracts visitors who come to admire the wonder of it.

 I’ve seen it in spring and part summer, now I want to experience this delightful spot in the Japanese Alps in the autumn.
 I know where I shall be heading next time I’m in Japan.